amulyaprasanth/ztm-web-development/README.md

-# this repository contains the fiels of zero to mastery web development course
+# this repository contains the files of zero to mastery web development course